eoas-ubc/jb_tools/Readme.md

 * ebp-build:  build a list of jupyter-books or  myst_nb notebooks

-* ebp-watch:  use watchdog to trigger a notebook or jupyter-book build
+* ebp-watch:  use [watchfiles](https://github.com/samuelcolvin/watchfiles) to trigger a notebook or jupyter-book build

 To install: